guest271314/native-messaging-mkvmerge/README.md

 - Upload files to `<input type="file" multiple>`.
 - Click `Connect`.
 - Click `Send`.
+- Grant permission for `"Let sites read this folder"` prompt
+- Grant permission for `"Save changes to original files"` prompt

 Output: A `<video>` element will be appended to the `HTML` `document` with `src` to a `Blob URL` representation of the merged media files as a `Blob`.